centreon/centreon-documentation/en/graph-views/install.md

     /etc/centreon-studio/diagnostic.sh

-If the configuration is correct, then start Tomcat from the Centreon MAP server:
+If the configuration is correct, then start centreon-map from the Centreon MAP server:

-    # systemctl restart tomcat
+    # systemctl restart centreon-map

 ### Verifying your installation